 Ants on Citrus Trees Can Be Deadly

 Ants are a major pest of citrus trees and can indirectly kill citrus trees in combination with the Asian citrus psyllid and Huanglongbing, a fatal and incurable disease of citrus spread by citrus psyllids.
 Due to the spread of the Asian citrus psyllid and Huanglongbing, California is in danger of losing its citrus trees.
+The following photo shows an orange tree infested with ants and Asian citrus psyllids.

 Beneficial Parasitic Wasps Disrupted by Ants